cyb3erasad/kababjees-clone/README.md

-# kababjees-clone
-Just learn HTML and CSS then try to make this resturant app clone.
+# Food resturant website, only frontend